danerkestey/CP-476/README.md

 sudo service apache2 start
 ```

-Again, you can confirm that the service is running correctly:
+You can confirm that the service is running correctly:

 ```bash
 sudo service apache2 status